ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Proposed Methodology

 A core challenge in applying the Koopman operator is selecting an appropriate function space in which the operator $\mathcal{K}$ can faithfully linearize the policy model’s latent dynamics—an especially difficult problem given the high dimensionality and strong nonlinearity of LRMs.
 To address this, we adopt ResKoopNet~\cite{xu2025reskoopnet}, an extension of ResDMD that learns a neural Koopman dictionary.
 This enables a more accurate and numerically stable approximation of the Koopman operator and its spectrum, which is essential for reliable DSD computation.

 Specifically, the Koopman observables $g$ are parameterized by a single linear layer $W$ followed by a sigmoid activation $\sigma(\cdot)$:

 where $m$ represents the dimensionality of the approximated Koopman operator.
-The dictionary $W$ is optimized using hidden state trajectories $\{x_i\}_{i=1}^{B \times R}$ collected from the initial policy, where $B$ denotes the policy training batch size.
+The dictionary $W$ is optimized using latent trajectories $\{x_i\}_{i=1}^{B \times R}$ collected from the last hidden-layer of initial policy, where $B$ denotes the policy training batch size.
 The optimization objective for $W$ is to minimize the spectral residual of the Koopman operator:

 where $\Phi$ denotes the eigenvectors of $\mathcal{K}$.
 Once optimized, $W$ is frozen during subsequent policy training to ensure a consistent function space for portraying policy latent dynamics throughout optimization.
 A more detailed presentation related to Koopman dictionary learning is provided in the Supplementary Material.